 - Tracking the National initiative to develop the structure of national quality registers

 - Better life for the ill elderly people

 Research group members

 Research group leader

-- Monica Nyström, Research group leader/Research network coordinator, PhD Work and Organizational Psychology, Dep.
-LIME, MMC, Karolinska Institutet 90%/Dep. of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University 10%
+- Monica Nyström, Research group leader/Research network coordinator, PhD Work and Organizational Psychology, Department of Learning, Informatics, Management and Ethics, MMC/SOLIID, Karolinska Institutet, 90% and Department of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University (UmU) 10%

-- Monica Andersson Bäck, PhD Work science, Department of Social work, Gothenburg University, Gothenburg, Sweden
+- Monica Andersson Bäck, PhD Work science, Department of Sociology and Work Science, Gothenburg University

 - Kristina Edvardsson, PhD Public Health, La Trobe University, Judith Lumley Centre, Australia

-- Eva Eurenius, PhD, Dep. of Public Health and Clinical Medicine, Epidemiology and Global Health, Umeå University and R&D unit Västerbotten County Council
+- Eva Eurenius, PhD, Department of Epidemiology and Global Health, UmU and R&D unit Region Västerbotten

 - Rickard Garvare, Professor, Department of Business Administration, Technology and Social Sciences, Luleå University of Technology